When Plateaus Strike

 Increase your physical activity

 This may be the best way to get the weight off, according to experts.
-Look for simple ways to get more activity in: Take the family (or the dog) for an afternoon walk.
+Look for simple ways to get in more activity: Take the family (or the dog) for an afternoon walk.
 Park the car farther away, or get off the bus a stop or two away from your destination.

 Research has shown that people routinely underestimate the number of calories they consume daily.
 Keep track of what you eat.
 Enjoy seeing that you've stayed within your PointsPlus® Target.